Overview of IYP data

 1. Enter the resource into the search field in the top left corner.

-2. Selecting the Routing, DNS, Peering, Registration, or Rankings tabs.
+2. Select one of the Routing, DNS, Peering, Registration, or Rankings tabs (the time series Monitor tab is not based on IYP).

 IHR website

-The above figure illustrates the ‘routing’ tab for the Internet Initiative Japan network (AS2497).
-All other tabs (except the ‘monitoring’ one) are providing IYP data via different widgets.
+The above figure shows the Routing tab for the Internet Initiative Japan network (AS2497).
+All other tabs (except Monitoring) are providing IYP data via different widgets.

-For each widget, you’ll find a chart, data, Cypher query, and a metadata tabs.
+For each widget, you will find Chart, Data, Cypher Query, and Metadata tabs.

 • The Chart tab shows a visual representation of the data.